Dr. Satoshi INOUE

 【Research published from ApJ (Yamasaki et al.) 】(June 20 2022)

-The latest paper "A Data-constrained Magnetohydrodynamic Simulation of the X1.0 Solar Flare of 2021 October 28" (by D. Yamasaki, S. Inoue, Y. Bamba, J. Lee, & H. Wang) has been accepted from The Astrophysical Journal.
+Our group paper "A Data-constrained Magnetohydrodynamic Simulation of the X1.0 Solar Flare of 2021 October 28" (by D. Yamasaki, S. Inoue, Y. Bamba, J. Lee, & H. Wang) has been published from The Astrophysical Journal.
 Congratulations Daiki, and thank you very much for your effort!

 vist https://iopscience.iop.org/article/10.3847/1538-4357/ac9df4